k7n4n5t3w4rt/writing/source/_posts/The-Goal.md

 I went fishing the other day.
 I wanted to sit out on the wharf and fish.
 Sure, I wanted to catch something but I didn't really care what.

 I caught a stonefish.
-After the blue-ringed octopus, this is the most deadly thing I've caught around here.
+After the blue-ringed octopus I caught that time, this is the most deadly thing around here.
 Stonefish have poisonous spines.
 They are for stepping on and dying, not for catching.

 [![Image of a stonefish from The Encyclopedia Britanica](https://cdn.britannica.com/700x450/79/175979-004-36F859E3.jpg)](https://www.britannica.com/animal/stonefish-Synanceiidae-family)